PeculiarVentures/2key-ratchet/README.md

 There are a few [differences](https://github.com/PeculiarVentures/2key-ratchet/blob/master/DIFFERENCES.md) between the original specifications and `2key-ratchet`, the most significant being, as it’s name suggests, it uses [two keys](https://github.com/PeculiarVentures/2key-ratchet/blob/3538a1481b4249830549e1c1d251fb6a7a7512ec/src/classes/data/identity.ts#L18-L19), one for authentication and another for key exchange.
 The other big one is that secp256r1 is used instead of curve25519 because browsers do not yet support this curve natively.

-See the [ARCHITECTURE](https://github.com/PeculiarVentures/2key-ratchet/blob/master/ARCHITECTURE.md) file to better understand the library structure.
+See the [ARCHITECTURE](https://github.com/PeculiarVentures/2key-ratchet/blob/master/ARCHITECTURE.md) document to better understand the library structure.

 For ideas on where you might use `2key-ratchet` see the [SCENARIOS](https://github.com/PeculiarVentures/2key-ratchet/blob/master/SCENARIOS.md) document.